Security Primer – Ransomware

 - Implement filters at the email gateway to filter out emails with known malspam indicators, such as known malicious subject lines, and block suspicious IP addresses at the firewall.

-- Provide end-user training to help users identify suspicious emails or links and ensure that users are aware of the potential dangers of opening unsolicited email attachments or links.
-Ensure that users are aware of any support policies and procedures in place for assistance.
+- Provide end-user training to help users identify suspicious emails or links and ensure that users are aware of the potential dangers of opening unsolicited emails.
+Also ensure users are aware of any support policies and procedures in place for assistance.

 - If you do not have a policy regarding suspicious emails, consider creating one and specify that all suspicious emails should be reported to the security and/or IT departments.